nanoservices-pl/www/README.md

 ## What are nanoservices?

-As a result, there are conflicting schools of thought around how and when to use microservices.
-First, the mere nature of nanoservices poses the question as to whether they are secured from attack vectors when used extensively in an application.
-Some also consider nanoservices to be an anti-pattern due to their fragmented functionality.
-This is known to cause maintenance overhead to exceed the value of the framework’s benefits.

-Certain use cases highlight that, without thorough due-diligence and efficient planning, random expansion of services may end up making the framework as big and cumbersome as a monolithic architecture.

-## Simplify

 While they are smaller, flexible, more isolated, and functionally focused, there are still unknowns on:
 + Compatibility with emerging tech
 + Exponential scaling
-+ nanoservices are designed to perform a single function, whose output is exposed through a specific API endpoint (command).
++ Nanoservices are designed to perform a single function, whose output is exposed through a specific API endpoint (command).
-+ nanoservices are considered smaller siblings of microservices.
++ Nanoservices are considered smaller siblings of microservices.
 + Nanoservices are fully discoverable among each other.
 Each one can link with other services to perform additional actions and extend functionality.

-As nanoservices are still in their infancy, conservative and large organizations usually avoid them (for now), mostly due to the framework’s uncertain support for scalability.
-For those who adopt it, one best practice of using the framework is:
-Avoid nanoservices if its use complicates the system that it’s meant to simplify.

 ## By design, nanoservices are: